home-assistant/home-assistant.io/source/_components/sensor.filter.markdown

 ### {% linkable_title Outlier %}

-The Outlier filter (`outlier`) is a basic Band-stop filter, as it cuts out any value outside a specific range.
+The Outlier filter (`outlier`) is a basic Band-pass filter, as it cuts out any value outside a specific range.

 The included Outlier filter will discard any value beyond a band centered on the median of the previous values, replacing it with the median value of the previous values.
 If inside the band, the